 I wanted to let all my readers know that author and sister midlife+ blogger Stacey Gustafson is releasing her new book, “Are You Still Kidding Me?”
 I am including an excerpt from her book below.
-Stacey is hosting a giveaway as well.
-Info is at the bottom of this post.

 I Netflix Cheated on My Husband – Book Excerpt by Stacey Gustafson

 I tried ways to end my deception, but nothing worked.
-To protect my indiscretion, I routinely deleted my Internet browser history, shredded phone bills and swore my friends to secrecy.
+To protect my indiscretion, I routinely deleted my Internet browser history, shredded phone bills, and swore my friends to secrecy.
 I Netflix cheated on my husband.

 How did this begin you ask?
 I blame it on the old-fashioned dinner-and-a-movie routine.
 Our choices had boiled down to The Lego Batman Movie and Fifty Shades Darker.
 Why were we wasting our money on this crap?
 So, we traded a night out for a night in.